Liyang溧阳

 新材料

-High-end stainless steel, lithium battery copper foil, advanced ceramics, new building materials
+High-end stainless steel at scale, feeding both the battery and equipment supply chains.
+Also lithium battery copper foil, advanced ceramics, new building materials

 EVs & NEVs